GitHub Instructor Guide

 Request and access a UBC GitHub organization for your course

-Organizations in GitHub are group accounts where members can collaborate on projects (called repositories).
+Organizations in GitHub are group accounts where members can collaborate on projects together.
 UBC faculty and staff may request a UBC GitHub organization to use for a course.
 The organization will be created with a team automatically set up to synchronize all students in your course as organization members.

 1. Fill out our contact form with the following details:

-• The course and section you want to pull in students from
+• The course and section you want to add students from

-2. You will be asked to activate your account at activate.github.ubc.ca, using your UBC CWL.
+2. You will be asked to activate your account at the UBC GitHub Service page using your UBC CWL.

-3. After activation, log in to UBC GitHub at github.ubc.ca with your UBC CWL.
+3. After your account has been activated, log in to UBC GitHub with your UBC CWL.
 Logging in will complete the setup of your account.

-4. Once we activate your organization request, it may take up to 30 minutes to add students to the new organization.
+4. Once we activate your organization request, it may take up to 30 minutes to add your course students to the organization.

-6. Once your organization is ready, you will be able to do any of the following:
+6. Once your organization is ready, you will be able to do the following:

 Tips

-• If you use the GitHub desktop application, you will need to follow a couple of additional steps.
-Log in using the "GitHub Enterprise Server" option, and enter "github.ubc.ca" when prompted for an address.
+• If you use the GitHub desktop application, you will need to follow a couple of additional steps to access the UBC GitHub version.
+Log in using the "GitHub Enterprise Server" option, then enter "github.ubc.ca" when prompted for an address.

 • As the owner of a UBC GitHub organization, you will be able to create additional teams and manage repositories.
-Teams are spaces where select organization members can communicate and collaborate around projects; repositories are places for projects where files are stored and built on.
+Teams are spaces where select organization members can collaborate on projects; repositories are places for projects where files are stored and built on.
+You will have full access to all teams and repositories, regardless of their visibility setting.

-• You can invite any UBC GitHub user to become a member of your organization, using their UBC CWL username.
-You can edit or cancel an invitation any time before the person accepts.
+• You can invite any UBC GitHub user to become a member of your organization, using their UBC CWL or their name.
+You can edit or cancel an invitation at any time before the person accepts.

 Invite people to your UBC GitHub organization

-If you manage an organization on UBC GitHub, you will have the ability to invite new members to join the organization.
-Registered students in the course and section will automatically be added as members.
-You can also invite co-instructors, teaching assistants, or other people at UBC.
+As an owner of a UBC GitHub, you have the ability to invite new members into the organization, including co-instructors, teaching assistants (TAs), or other people at UBC.
+Please note that registered students in the course and section will automatically be added as members.

-Everyone who joins your organization must have activated their UBC GitHub account and logged in at least once.
+Everyone who joins your organization must have activated their UBC GitHub account and logged in to GitHub at least once.

 1. Log in to UBC GitHub with your UBC CWL.

-2. Click your profile icon in the upper right, then click Your organizations.
+2. Click your profile icon in the upper-right corner, then click Your organizations.

 4. Click the People tab, then click Add member.

-5. Type the UBC CWL username of the person you want to add, and click Add.
+5. Type either the UBC CWL or the name of the person you want to add, then click Add.

 • If you cannot find the person, it means that they do not have a UBC GitHub account.
 They will need to request an account using our contact form.